-17.18 HIGHWAY SETBACKS
+17.18 HIGHWAY SETBACKS LINES

-(1) Setback Lines Established.
-To promote the public safety, general welfare, and convenience, it is necessary that highway setback lines be established in La Crosse County outside the limits of incorporated cities and villages.

-- (a) Setback lines are hereby established along all public highways, at the intersections of highways with highways and highways with railways as hereafter provided. - (b) Where a highway is located on a city or village boundary, this section is not intended to be effective on the side within the city or village. - (c) Where a highway is located along the boundary with another county, this section is not intended to be effective on the side within the adjacent county. - (2) Classes of Highways. - (a) Class 1 Highway.
-Town Roads or other public roads not identified as a Class 2 or 3 Highway. - (b) Class 2 Highway.
-County Roads. - (c) Class 3 Highway.
-State or Federal Roads. - (3) Setback Distances. - (a) Whenever a highway is improved to a classification requiring a greater setback distance than what is required by this chapter prior to such improvement, the setback distance of the latter classification shall be applicable. - (b) Recorded subdivision plats or right-of-way plans may require a different setback than what is listed in this chapter.
+- (1) Setback Lines Established.
+In order toTo promote the public safety, general welfare, and convenience, it is necessary that highway setback lines be established in La Crosse County outside the limits of incorporated cities and villages. - (a) Setback lines are hereby established along all public highways, at the intersections of highways with highways and highways with railways as hereafter provided. - (b) Where a highway is located on a city or village boundary, this section is not intended to be effective on the side within the city or village. - (c) Where a highway is located along the boundary with another county, this section is not intended to be effective on the side within the adjacent county. - (2) Classes of Highways. - (a) Class 1 Highway.
+Improved or unimproved Town Roads or other public roads not identified as a Class 2 or 3 Highway. - (b) Class 2 Highway.
+Improved or unimproved County Roads. - (c) Class 3 Highway.
+Improved or unimproved State or Federal Roads. - (3) Setback Distances. - (a) Whenever a highway is improved to a classification requiring a greater setback distance than what is required by this chapter prior to such improvement, the setback distance of the latter classification shall be applicable. - (b) Recorded subdivision plats or right-of-way plans may require a different setback than what is listed in this chapter.
 The setback lines established by such plat or plan will be enforced even if such setback is less restrictive than this chapter. - (c) In cases where the provisions of this section may be interpreted to provide for different setback distances, the greater setback distance shall be enforced. - (d) The minimum setback distances for the respective highway classes shall be as follows: - 1.
 Class 1 Highway.
-60 feet from the centerline but not less than 25 feet from the nearer highway right-of-way line. - 2.
+Sixty 60 feet from the centerline but not less than 25 feet from the nearer highway right-of-way line. - 2.
 Class 2 and 3 Highway.
-80 feet from the centerline but not less than 50 feet from the nearer highway right-of-way line. - 3.
-Parcels which do not abut a Class 1, 2, or 3 Highway shall have a 25 foot front yard setback measured from the lot line abutting the primary access of the parcel. - (4) Vision Clearance.
+Eighty 80 feet from the centerline but not less than

+50 feet from the nearer highway right-of-way line.

+- 3. For a parcel Parcels which does not abut a Class 1, 2, or 3 Highway, shall have a 25 foot front yard setback shall apply measured from the lot line abutting the primary access of the parcel. - (4) Vision Clearance.
 There shall be an area of vision clearance at all highway and railway intersections.
-The vision clearance shall be an area calculated by connecting the endpoints of line segments which begin at the vertex of an intersection thence along the traveled centerlines away from the vertex for a measured minimum distance of: - (a) 100 feet along the traveled centerline of a Class 1 Highway. - (b) 150 feet along the traveled centerline of a Class 2 Highway. - (c) 250 feet along the traveled centerline of a Class 3 Highway and the centerline of a railway.

-(d) Typical Vision Clearance Diagram.
+The vision clearance shall be an area calculated by connecting the endpoints of line segments which begin at the vertex of an intersection thence along the traveled centerlines away from the vertex for a measured minimum distance of: - (a) 100 feet along the traveled centerline of a Class 1 Highway. - (b) (a) One hundred and fifty150 feet along the traveled centerline of a Class 1 and 2 Highway. - (c) (b) Two hundred and fifty250 feet along the traveled centerline of a Class 3 Highway and the centerline of a railway. - (d) (c)Typical Vision Clearance Diagram.